MdSaddamKazmi/CAP/README.md

 * open annotation file app/project1/annotations.cds

-* add the annotation to make the entities draft enabled //  odata.dearft.enabled
+* Annotation has been addeds to make the entities draft enabled //  odata.dearft.enabled

 * use command "cds deploy --to sqlite:student.db" to deploy changes to sqlite db